nroi/flexo/README.md

 and the `/var/cache/flexo/state/latency_test_results.json` file, if it exists.

 For issues related to the mirror selection, also see [this page](./mirror_selection.md) for more details.

-## Attributes & Design Goals
-* Lightweight: Flexo is a single binary with less than 3 MB and a low memory footprint.
-* Robust: As long as *most* mirrors work fine, Flexo should be able to handle the download process without the client noticing any issues or interruptions, even if remote mirrors are slow or connections are unexpectedly dropped.
-* Simple: Users should not require more than a few minutes to set up flexo and understand what it does.

 ## Cleaning the package cache